DreamOfTheRedChamber/think-bigger/README.md

   - Once you know how to deliver your feedback, you’ll be much more prepared to ask for what you need: Whether you’d like more frequent updates on deadlines, regular one-on-one time, or faster decision-making on projects, it’s important to be able to feel comfortable making these requests.

+### Offer negotiation
+1. Just do it.
+Almost no one likes negotiating.
+But it's so, so worth it.
+Recruiters will not revoke an offer because you negotiated, so you have little to lose.
+This is especially true if the offer is from a larger companny.
+You probably won't be negotiating with your future teammates.
+2. Have a viable alternative.
+Fundamentally, recruiters negotiate with you because they're concerned you may not join the company otherwise. if you have alternative options, that will make their concern much more real.
+3. Have a specific ask.
+It's more effective to ask for an additional $7,000 in salary than to just ask for "more".
+After all, if you just ask for more, the recruiter could throw in another $1000 and technically have satisfied your wishes.
+4. Overshoot.
+In negotiation, people usually don't agree to whatever you demand.
+It's a back and forth conversation.
+Ask for a bit more than you're really hoping to get, since the company will probably meet you in the middle.
+5. Think beyond salary: Companies are often more willing to negotiate on non-salary components, since boosting your salary too much could mean that they're paying you more than your peers.
+Consider asking for more equity or a bigger signing bonus.
+Alternatively, you may be able to ask for your relocation benefits in cash, instead of having the company pay directly for the moving fees.
+This is a great avenue for many college students, whose actual moving expenses are fairly cheap.
+6. Use your best medium: Many people will advise you to only negotiate over the phone.
+To a certain extent, they're right; it is better to negotiate over the phone.
+However, if you don't feel comfortable on a phone negotiation, do it via email.

 ### Templates
 #### Thank you letter
 * Template one